shashank1shukla/App42-Photo-Sharing/README.md

 __Get Facebook Friends :__

-After initilize you get your facebook friends from social object by using GetFacebookFriendsOAuth.
-This method require facebook access token and your callback class reference that implements App42Callback interface.
+Call GetFacebookFriendsOAuth method on social service once you have build it as shown above.
+This method require facebook access token and your callback object reference that implements App42Callback interface.

 This methods return callback in App42Callback.OnSuccess.